 - Persons whose employment is subject to the Federal Railroad Unemployment Insurance Act

 - Licensed insurance agents or brokers under certain conditions

 Meanwhile, exemptions apply to employees who do not have certain taxes withheld in their paycheck.
 Here are some scenarios that can involve an exemption:

 - Employees under age 18 or over age 65, and full-time students under age 25, who had no New York income tax liability in their previous taxable year and expect none in the current year.

 - Military spouses are exempt from New York State income tax under the servicemembers Civil Relief Act and Veterans Benefits and Transition Act.

 - If your business is a participant in the START-UP NY program and operates in a tax-free area, some or all of your employees’ wages may be exempt from New York State, NYC, and Yonkers income tax withholdings.

 New York’s Minimum Wage

-Additionally, the minimum wage for fast-food workers follows its own schedule for rate increases.
-As of 2020, New York City has a rate of $15, whereas fast-food restaurants in the remainder of the state must pay $13.75.
-This will increase to $14.50 on December 31, 2020 and again to $15 on July 1, 2021.
+The minimum wage for fast-food workers follows its own schedule for rate increases.
+As of 2021, New York City has a rate of $15.
+All fast-food workers in New York City must make at least $15.00 an hour.
+For the rest of the state outside of New York City, minimum wage rates are on an annual schedule to increase annually until they reach $15.00 by July 1, 2021.

 Displaying a minimum wage poster at your business is another requirement for compliance with New York State laws.
-To help stay up-to-date on changes in regulation, obtaining a subscription for labor law posters can automatically provide new materials as needed.
+To help stay up-to-date on regulation changes, obtaining a subscription for labor law posters can automatically provide new materials as needed.